 All applicable technical criteria (general and IDN specific) for IDN ccTLD strings should be documented as part of the implementation plan.
-For reasons of transparency and accountability they should be made public prior to implementation of the overall policy and endorsed by the ccNSO.
+For

 Validation that a string meets the technical criteria is a process step and shall be conducted by an external, independent panel.
 The recommended procedure is described in Section 2.1.3, Processes and Documentation.